Calculating coverage reduction

 Start Date

-Type the start date for the rate table.
+Specify the start date for the rate table.

-Note: Type the code and description that represents the coverage reduction table in the Table field.
+Note: Specify the code and provide a description that represents the coverage reduction table in the Table field.
 The same rate table can have many start dates to accommodate coverage reduction changes.
 When you assign a rate table to a benefit plan's coverage record, the rate table's start date must match the start date of the coverage record.
 If you add a new rate table with a new start date, you must also add a new coverage record.

 Currency